rohanarul/cornermaster/README.md

 As a sophomore physics major, I expanded the scope by incorporating principles of kinematics to compute not only the difficulty coefficient but also the optimal speed through the corner and the optimal exit speed.

-## Principles Used:
+## Principles Used
 The optimal cornering speed is derived using the principle of centripetal force, which balances the frictional force acting between the car’s tires and the road surface.
 The optimal exit speed is determined using the kinematic equation that relates the car’s entry speed, its acceleration, and the distance over which the acceleration is applied.

-## How the Program Works:
+## How the Program Works
-User Inputs: The user is prompted to input:
+The user is prompted to input:

 - The polynomial that models the curve of the track (for both the corner and elevation profiles), the car's parameters, including entry speed, tire grip coefficient, weight, and acceleration, the boundaries of the curve (x-values) and the length of the exit portion.